FDA Food Registration and U.S. Agent Requirements

 U.S. FDA CITATION: 21 C.F.R.
 Sections 1.225 – 1.243

-U.S. FDA food facility registration is required for all facilities that manufacture, process, pack, or store food, beverages, or dietary supplements that may be consumed in the United States.
+U.S. Food and Drug Administration (FDA) food facility registration is required for all facilities that manufacture, process, pack, or store food, beverages, or dietary supplements that may be consumed in the United States.
 Facilities located outside the United States must also designate a U.S. Agent for FDA communications.

 Registrar Corp’s Regulatory Specialists will register your facility with FDA and mail you a Certificate of Registration issued by Registrar Corp.

-To RE-REGISTER your Food Facility Registration with U.S. FDA
+To RE-REGISTER your Food Facility Registration with FDA

 Under the Food Safety Modernization Act (FSMA), food facilities were required to renew their FDA Food Facility Registrations between October 1, 2016 and December 31, 2016.
 If you did not renew, you will need to re-register your facility with FDA.
 Registrar Corp can assist you to properly re-register your facility.